Requirements for the Master's Degree

 Thesis Defense Forms

-Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
-A Public Notice of the defense is required in order to defend.
+A Public Notice of the defense is required at least 3 weeks prior to the scheduled defense in order for the student to defend.
 The Intent to Graduate form must be submitted to the candidate's department/program and the Graduate College by the published deadline for the graduation cycle.
+The Defense Committee form is due as soon as the student's committee is formed, or by the published due date of the Intent to Graduate form at the latest.

 Thesis Format